physionetchallenges/physionetchallenges.github.io/2021/submissions/index.md

 __sklearn or scikit-learn?__

-The single most common error we noticed in the requirements.txt file for Python submissions was the sklearn package.
-If your entry uses scikit-learn, then you need to install via pip using the package name scikit-learn instead of sklearn in your requirements.txt file: [See here](https://scikit-learn.org/stable/install.html).
+For Python, if your entry uses scikit-learn, then you need to install it via `pip` using the package name `scikit-learn` instead of `sklearn` in your `requirements.txt` file: [See here](https://scikit-learn.org/stable/install.html).

 __xgboost?__